feth/monologue/README.rst

 - Handle other streams than sys.stdout
     If progress dots are to be printed on random streams, the handling of newlines may be a little tricky.
+- Lazy string formatting
+    take advantage of this feature from logging (with a keyword)
 - Color_?
     I doubt this works on Windows.
 - Use configuration files?